 This has really spread into a lot of aspects of our lives.
 Take political races, for example.
 Candidates often get more support by making rude comments about their opponents rather than actually giving the positives of their own opinions.
 There is definitely something going on besides just clickbait.

 That being said, I think that clickbait is a large part of it.
+Clickbait is a headline that tries to get you to click on a link to an article, picture, or video by making it sound interesting.
+Instead of giving you facts, clickbait headlines often try to get you interested by appealing to your emotions or curiosity.
 An article that is titled with something totally out there and extreme does seem more interesting on the surface than one offering a more measured approach.
 However, I urge you to think deeper about the consequences this effect can have.

 Again, this does go beyond social media posts.
 You can read more about it in this article if you want to know.
 I think that educating ourselves is a huge step in undoing the negative impacts this stuff can have on our lives.